 Please note that these charges may be changed at the discretion of the Board of Trustees.

 Payment of Accounts

 All student accounts are due and payable at the time of enrollment.
 If the student is unable to make full payment at registration, a deferred payment plan must be arranged with the business manager before registration is complete.
-Under this plan, all of the fees and 20% of the outstanding balance is due at registration.
-The remaining balance is then divided into four equal, monthly payments.
 If the student is able to make full payment at registration, a 2% discount on tuition will be given.